 You’re fresh off a cross-country flight, and the only thing that was left when the food cart got to your seat was a “cheese platter,” except they’d run out of cheese.
 Don’t succumb to the first thing you see when you get off the plane.
 Your reward for walking very quickly past Cinnabon is food that doesn’t come in a plastic container and is actually good.
-Though to be perfectly clear, you could do worse than Cinnabon.

 The area around LAX is full of better options than anything in the terminal - from Thai in Westchester and Mexican seafood in Inglewood, to Roman-style pizza in El Segundo and In-N-Out right off the runway.
 So next time you need to pick something up before a flight or get a meal as soon as you clear baggage, check this guide for all the restaurants near LAX worth your while.
 Even if you did succumb to Cinnabon.